Data-Info-API/Architecture/use-cases.md

 ## Zero Rating
 Zero rating information could be more clearly displayed to the user allowing them to view or make choices about apps.

+* the app should be able to know whether the data it is consuming is zero-rated (and display an appropriate alert to the user)